Skip to main content

 SLACK_APP_TOKEN=xapp-xxxxxxxxxx

-Running the Interface and Gateway
+Running the Slack Gateway

-Launch the interface and gateway with:
+Launch the Slack gateway with:

-sam run -be
+sam run configs/gateways/slack-bot.yaml

 For detailed information about available SAM CLI commands, see Solace Agent Mesh CLI.